-Since closed-loop systems do not extract groundwater, the DEQ does not have authority to regulate their installation under the state well code.
+Since closed-loop systems do not extract groundwater, the MDEQ does not have authority to regulate their installation under the state well code.
 However, some local health departments do have requirements for closed-loop systems, and those individuals installing these systems need to comply with all applicable local requirements.

 The information below should be consulted before a geothermal system is installed in Michigan.

 - MDEQ Best Practices for Geothermal Vertical Closed Loop Installation